You are currently viewing 3a. How Anxiety Affects Breathing | What Happens Under Stress

 Breath-Holding

 Why it happens: Ever notice yourself holding your breath in a tense moment?
 This one’s a real pickle for me (and I know I’m not alone).
-It’s a response to stress — a kind of unconscious ‘bracing’ for whatever might come next.
-The problem is, it creates a buildup of tension in the body.
-And if you’re an anxious soul like me, you might even find yourself holding it all in — even during the calmer moments of life, without even realising it.
+It’s a response to stress, a kind of unconscious ‘bracing’ for whatever might come next.
+The problem is, it creates a buildup of tension in the body and if you’re an anxious soul like me, you might even find yourself holding it all in, even during the calmer moments of life, without even realising it.

 This was a stark realisation for me during my retreat, something I hadn’t quite noticed until I was sat in the rice paddies of Bali (cliche I know, but true).